 - Include as much information in your report as you can, including a description of the bug, its potential impact, and steps for reproducing it or proof of concept.

 - Please allow ten (10) business days for us to review.

-- We thank all security researchers for taking time to submit reports.
-Due to the number of submissions we receive, we may only respond if your submission is eligible for reward.
+- We thank all security researchers for taking the time to submit reports.
+Due to the number of submissions we receive, we may only respond if your submission is eligible for a reward.